Vitamins for a good sleep

 Vitamin B9/11 (folic acid)

-Effect: Folic acid is essential in our organism for the division, formation and regeneration of cells as well as blood formation and is therefore fundamental for our growth.
-An adequate supply of folic acid is particularly important during pregnancy, but nightly sleep also suffers from a deficiency of the vitamin.
-Numerous cell division and growth processes take place, especially at night, which influence the quality of our sleep and ensure that we wake up healthy and refreshed the next day.
+Effect: Folic acid plays an essential role in the division, formation and regeneration of cells as well as blood formation in our organism and is therefore fundamental to our growth.
+A sufficient supply of folic acid is particularly important during pregnancy, but nighttime sleep also suffers from a lack of the vitamin.
+This is because numerous cell division and growth processes take place at night in particular, which affect the quality of our sleep and ensure that we wake up healthy and refreshed the next day.

 Occurrence in food: Green leafy vegetables such as spinach, cabbage, cucumbers, legumes

-Effect: Vitamin B12 supports numerous metabolic processes, is involved, together with folic acid, in blood and cell formation as well as the body's own detoxification and also has a beneficial effect on the sleep-wake rhythm.
-But the vital substance is particularly indispensable for the brain and the nervous system because it is involved in the formation and regeneration of the nerve fiber sheaths.
+Effect: Vitamin B12 supports numerous metabolic processes, is involved together with folic acid in blood and cell formation and the body's own detoxification and also has a beneficial effect on the sleep-wake rhythm.
+But the vital substance is particularly indispensable for the brain and nervous system because it is involved in the formation and regeneration of nerve fiber sheaths.
 A vitamin B12 deficiency can also lead to psychological symptoms such as mood swings, psychosis or depression.
-Damage or disruption of nerve function and the promotion of psychological stress stand in the way of restful sleep.
-Scientific studies also show that sufficient or additional intake of vitamin B12 can impressively improve sheep quality and make sleep more restful.
+Damage to or disruption of nerve function and the promotion of psychological stress are decisive obstacles to restful sleep.
+Scientific studies also show that sufficient or additional intake of vitamin B12 can significantly improve sleep quality and make sleep more restful.

 Occurrence in food: Animal products, especially egg yolk, fish, liver, dairy products

-Attention!
-Since vitamin B12 has to be absorbed entirely through food and is mainly found in animal foods, you should have sufficient or.
-Pay attention to additional intake, for example through dietary supplements.
+Watch out!
+Since vitamin B12 must be absorbed entirely through food and is mainly found in animal products, you should make sure you take sufficient or additional intake, for example through dietary supplements, especially if you follow a vegan or vegetarian diet.

-Important functions: Immune system, development of connective and bone tissue
+Important functions: immune system, formation of connective and bone tissue

-Effect: The substance, also known as the “sun vitamin”, is a special vitamin because it acts like a hormone in our body and can also be produced itself under the influence of sunlight.
-Vitamin D is involved in various important body processes and, among other things, makes a decisive contribution to energy metabolism, bone structure, immune defense and many other processes.
-Numerous studies show that a deficiency of the vitamin can reduce the quality of sleep and lead to fatigue, while an adequate supply of vitamin D improves the quality and quantity of sleep.
-In addition to its importance for the mechanisms mentioned, vitamin D is also involved in the synthesis of serotonin and ultimately not only has a calming effect, but also a targeted effect on the sleep-wake rhythm.
+Effect: The substance, also known as the "sun vitamin", is a special vitamin because it acts like a hormone in our body and can also be produced under the influence of sunlight.
+Vitamin D is involved in various important bodily processes and makes a decisive contribution to energy metabolism, bone structure, the immune system and many other processes.
+Numerous studies show that a deficiency of the vitamin can reduce sleep quality and lead to fatigue, while an adequate supply of vitamin D improves sleep quality and quantity.
+In addition to its importance for the mechanisms mentioned, vitamin D is also involved in the synthesis of serotonin and thus ultimately not only has a calming effect, but also has a targeted effect on the sleep-wake rhythm.

 Vitamins are crucial for healthy body function and contribute significantly to our health and well-being.
-Under “normal” everyday conditions and with the help of a balanced diet, we can usually provide the body with all the important nutrients in sufficient quantities.
-However, if we neglect our daily diet and come under physical or psychological stress, it is not always easy to ensure an adequate supply of vitamins.
-This is precisely when additional intake through nutritional supplements can help you stay healthy and productive.
-And our sleep also benefits from a sufficient supply of vitamins, so that we can regenerate optimally at night and start a new day feeling refreshed and healthy.
+Under "normal" everyday conditions and with the help of a balanced diet, we can usually provide the body with all the important nutrients in sufficient quantities.
+However, if we neglect our daily diet and are under physical or mental stress, it is not always easy to ensure an adequate supply of vitamins.
+This is precisely when additional intake via dietary supplements can help us stay healthy and productive.
+And our sleep also benefits from an adequate supply of vitamins, so that we can regenerate optimally at night and start the new day refreshed and healthy.

 5. Conclusion

-• Vitamins are vital substances that are significantly involved in countless body processes and are essential for the healthy functioning of the body and mind.
+Vitamins are vital substances that play a key role in countless bodily processes and are essential for the healthy functioning of body and mind.

-• Vitamin deficiency is harmful to health and well-being and, in addition to daily performance, also affects sleep.
+Vitamin deficiency is detrimental to health and well-being and affects not only daily performance but also sleep.

-• Many B vitamins (especially vitamin B6 and B12), vitamin C and vitamin D can have a decisive influence on sleep and promote sleep quality and quantity.
+Many B vitamins (especially vitamin B6 and B12), vitamin C and vitamin D can have a decisive influence on sleep and promote the quality and quantity of sleep.

-• A sufficient vitamin supply can usually be ensured through a balanced diet and effectively supported with the help of dietary supplements.
+An adequate supply of vitamins can usually be ensured through a balanced diet and effectively supported with the help of dietary supplements.

 3 comments